-The vertebrae in your spine protect the nerve bundles which lead from your brain all the way down the spinal cord.
-The nerve roots branch out from your spinal cord by traveling between the vertebrae to reach other parts of your body.
-The vertebrae are separated and protected by discs which act as flexible cushions.
+The vertebrae in your spine protect the nerve bundles that lead from your brain all the way down the spinal cord.
+The nerves branch out from your spinal cord by traveling between the vertebrae to reach other parts of your body.
+The vertebrae are separated and protected by discs, which act as flexible cushions.
 The discs give the spine mobility while preventing the vertebrae from rubbing against each other.

-When a disc is damaged or begins to degenerate, it collapses and dries out, beginning a series of events that happen like dominos falling.
+When a disc is damaged it collapses and dries out, beginning a series of events that happen like dominos falling.
 The space between the vertebrae decreases, resulting in loss of body height.
 Additionally, the neural foramina (openings) around the spinal nerves narrow and cause compression of the nerves.
 The ligaments of the spine become slack and put pressure on the spinal cord.

-As the disc collapses, the outer layer of the disc (annulus fibrosis) begins forming cracks.
-The nucleus pulposus inside the disc begins to seep out through the cracks and compresses the ligaments, nerves and surrounding vertebral structure.
+As the disc collapses, the outer layer of the disc (annulus fibrosis) forms cracks.
+The nucleus pulposus (gel) inside the disc begins to seep out through the cracks and compresses the ligaments, nerves and surrounding boney structure.
 This condition is referred to as a herniated or ruptured disc.
-When the disc fragments put pressure on the surrounding structure of the spine it can cause tremendous pain, weakness and spinal instability.
+When the disc fragments put pressure on the nerves or soft tissues of the spine, it can cause tremendous pain, weakness and spinal instability.
 Pressure on the spinal cord, known as myelopathy, can cause bowel and bladder problems, irregularities in the way you walk and even disruption of the fine motor skills of your hands.